DRD4-7R/eslint-config-7r-building/README.md

 }
 ```

+**NB:** if you're using [the extension ESLint for VS Code](https://marketplace.visualstudio.com/items?itemName=dbaeumer.vscode-eslint),
+you may want to call that file `.eslintrc` instead, since the extension doesn't seem to find the file otherwise.

 That's it!
 You can override the settings from `eslint-config-7r-building` by editing the `.eslintrc.json` file.
 Learn more about [configuring ESLint](http://eslint.org/docs/user-guide/configuring) on the ESLint website.